Functional medicine is the new kid on the block when it comes to primary care.

 - What should I eat?
 Why do I read so many different perspectives?

-The key is finding a practitioner that you like and that you have rapport with.
+The key is finding a practitioner that you like and that you have a rapport with.
 They are your coach just as much as they are your health professional – and they will work with your existing team to match a care plan that is specific to you.

 - Hormones and Inflammation